openframeworks/ofBook/chapters/memory/chapter.md

 The stack is the type of memory that you use when creating variables inside a function or in the .h of your class as long as you don't use pointers and the keyword new.

 It's called stack because it's organized like a [stack](http://en.wikipedia.org/wiki/Stack_%28abstract_data_type%29).
-When in our application we call a function, there's an area in memory asigned to that function **call**.
+When in our application we call a function, there's an area in memory assigned to that function **call**.
 That specific function **call**, and only it, during the time it lasts can create variables in that area.

 Those variables stop existing when the function call ends.
 So for example you can't do: